Jgrtowy/yamst/README.md

 5. Open a command prompt and run `yamst -h` to verify the installation and see the available commands

+### Contributing

+1. Fork the repository

+2. Make your changes

+3. Run `go build` in the root directory

+4. Test your changes

+5. Create a pull request

+6. Wait for me to review it

 ### Usage

 1. Create a folder for your server

 2. Open a command prompt in the folder

-3. Run `yamst -i` to install the latest version of
+3. Run `yamst -i` to install the latest version of vanilla server